caged/maptime/oregon-fire/script.md

 * Note how not all markers aren't drawn.
 Enabled `marker-allow-overlap`.

-Talk about the disperety between Medford and Portland.
+Talk about the disparity between Medford and Portland.
 There are about 77k people in Medford vs. about 620k people in Portland.

 Q. What could that tell us about the fires?
 A. More people != more fires.